 A Ghost Crab on the beach

 Aptly named due to their inherent nocturnal habits, ghost crabs are a little-known but well-loved local attraction that every vacationer has the opportunity to meet and greet.
-On your next vacation, take a nocturnal expedition of your own and introduce yourself to these skittish but abundant local natives.
+On your next vacation, take a mini expedition of your own and introduce yourself to these skittish but abundant local natives.

 About the Outer Banks Ghost Crabs